aflin/rampart/docs/source/sql1.rst

       * ``array``: an array of arrays.
 The outer array members correspond to each row fetched.
 The inner array members correspond to the fields returned in each row.
-No information regarding column names is returned.
+Information regarding column names is available in :ref:`columns <returnval>`.

       * ``novars``: an empty array is returned.
 The sql statement is still executed.
 This may be useful for updates and deletes